 Treatment of cancer in dogs

-Due to the fact that many of the types of cancer in dogs are the same as humans, the treatments are quite similar too.
+Due to the fact that many of the types of cancer in dogs are the same as in humans, the treatments are quite similar too.
 The type of treatment your vet recommends will depend on the type, how large the dog tumour is, where it is and if it’s spread at all.
 It’s quite common for your vet to recommend a combination of treatments in order to target the existing tumour and prevent the return of the cancer.

 Surgery may be suggested, but this treatment may not be suitable for cancers that have widely spread to other locations.
 Other common types of treatment include radiation treatment and chemotherapy.
 It is important to be reassured that chemotherapy is not conducted in the same way as in humans: dogs receive lower doses of chemo toxic medications than a human would do and this aims to minimise unwanted side-effects which could otherwise reduce their quality of life, including sickness and nausea.
 Hair loss, as seen in many humans undergoing chemotherapy, is also not a common side-effect.